-As an associate dentist, you will need to choose between self-employment and forming a company.
+As an associate dentist, you will need to choose between being self-employed and forming a limited company.
 No tax or national insurance is deducted from your payments, so you have to arrange all of your own finances to pay the right amount of right tax.
 There are a number of ways you can do this, and the amount of tax and national insurance will be different for each one:

 - Register as self-employed.